 The Death of Rock: The Chronology

 Artists are listed alphabetically within year of demise.
 Feel free to scroll, or click the year you wish to view and skip ahead.
-(There are currently no entries available for the years 1951 or 1952.)

 - * denotes induction into the Rock & Roll Hall of Fame.